autoatml/autoplex/docs/user/mongodb.md

 We will give you a short introduction how to setup [FireWorks](https://github.com/materialsproject/fireworks) to be used with the MongoDB.
 For [jobflow-remote](https://github.com/Matgenix/jobflow-remote), please have a look [here](jobflowremote.md).

+FireWorks can be installed via `pip install fireworks`.

+Then follow the next steps:

-  * Now, you need to add "my_launchpad.yaml" to your current folder to add information for testing.
+  * You need to add "my_launchpad.yaml" to your current folder to add information for testing.
 You need to find out on which login-server you are. ```echo $(hostname)``` and then adapt the following script.
     ```yaml
     host: login_node_name
     port: 27017